attila-lendvai/openwrt-auto-extroot/README.md

 * You must carefully pick the proper firmware file for your **hardware version**!
-I advise you to look up the wiki page for your hardware on the [OpenWRT wiki](https://wiki.openwrt.org), because most of them have a table of the released hardawre versions with comments on their status (sometimes new hardware revisions are only supported by the latest OpenWRT, which is not released yet).
+I advise you to look up the wiki page for your hardware on the [OpenWRT wiki](https://wiki.openwrt.org), because most of them have a table of the released hardware versions with comments on their status (sometimes new hardware revisions are only supported by the latest OpenWRT, which is not released yet).